Jylpah/blitz-replays/README.md

 # blitz-replays

-Set of command line tools to upload and analyze WoT Blitz replays.
+Command line tool to upload and analyze WoT Blitz replays.
+Runs on Windows, Mac and Linux.

 * `blitz-replays`: upload and analyze Blitz replays
-* `blitz-data`: extract game metadata (maps and tankopedia) required by `blitz-replays`
+* `blitz-data`: extract updated game metadata (maps and tankopedia) for `blitz-replays`

 ## Example